 With the current”Every Kid in a Park” initiative, which provides a pass to US national parks to 4th graders, and the Centennial celebration of the US National Park Service, most families are familiar with the 59 United States national parks.
 However, did you know that there are over 6,000 state parks across the United States?
 The waterfalls, mountains, forests, and beaches of many of these state parks rival that of our 59 national parks.
 In addition, most of these state parks are smaller and more accessible to families than the vast areas protected by the National Park Service.
-As we’ve taken road trips across the United States, Trekaroo families found state parks with spectacular scenery as well as kid-friendly beaches, trails, and lakes.
+As we’ve taken road trips across the United States, Trekaroo families found the top 10 best state parks with spectacular scenery as well as kid-friendly beaches, trails, and lakes.

 Photo by: Bigstock/htrnr

 South Dakota’s Custer State Park is nearly surrounded by some of the United States’ most recognizable National Park sites, like Mount Rushmore National Memorial and Badlands National Park.
 Yet, its Wildlife Loop Road, roaming herds of bison, granite peaks and brand new visitor center opened in May 2016 easily rival the sights seen in the nearby national parks.
 Trekaroo families, who consistently give Custer State Park a five star rating, recommend starting early in the day, packing a picnic lunch, and stopping for a swim at Sylvan Lake when visiting this park in southwestern South Dakota’s Black Hills.

 Looking to include Custer State Park in An Epic Road Trip from Chicago to Yellowstone?
 Trekaroo has the perfect itinerary for you.

 Itasca State Park – Top 10 Best State Parks in the USA